onzfonz/comp227/src/content/1/en/part1c.md

 If we examine our current code closely, we'll notice that the helper function is defined inside of another function that defines the behavior of our component.
 In Java programming, defining a function inside another one is complex and cumbersome, so not all that common.
-In JavaScript, however, defining functions within functions is a commonly-used technique.
+In JavaScript, however, defining functions within functions is a commonly used technique.

 ### Destructuring